jhellerstein/blog/_pending_posts/2025-05-01-monotonicity-and-inflation.md

 ---
 ## What About Monotonicity?
-If you know me from the CALM Theorem, you might be suprised that I haven't used the "M" word yet: **monotonicity**.
+If you know me from the CALM Conjecture, you might be suprised that I haven't used the "M" word yet: **monotonicity**.
 In fact, many authors in this space—myself included—have been imprecise in when we use monotonicity vs inflationarity.
 Let me clear this up here in this context.

 We should start with crisp definitions.